-All aspects of day-to-day life revolve around the group home.
-Here we live as a family; adults and boys alike have daily responsibilities that keep the home running.
+All aspects of day-to-day life on the Micah House property revolve around our group home for boys previously connected to the streets of Tegucigalpa.
+Here we are like a family and focus on connection and healing.
+The staff members and boys alike have daily responsibilities that keep the home running.

-Our home contains five bedrooms for the boys and one for the nighttime caregiver, five offices for running the different aspects of our ministry, a computer/tv room, a formal living room, a game room, a kitchen, a dining room, a laundry room, a small store where the boys can spend their allowances, a classroom and an upstairs terrace.
-Also on the property we have five cabins where our missionaries live, two soccer fields, a basketball court and a small vegetable garden.
-With ample spaces to study, meet and play, our home is also a place for worship and reflection.
+The Micah House contains five bedrooms for the boys and one for a nighttime caregiver, eight offices for running the different aspects of our ministry, a computer/TV room, a formal living room, a game room, a kitchen, a dining room, a laundry room, a small store where the boys can spend their allowances, a few classrooms and an upstairs terrace.
+Also on the property we have five cabins.
+Missionaries live in two, two is used for visitors, and the fifth has classrooms for our homeschooling program.
+The property also features two soccer fields, a basketball court, a sand volleyball court, and a small vegetable garden.
+With ample spaces to study, meet, and play, our home is also a place for connection, healing, worship and reflection.
 We begin each morning before classes with a Bible study and prayer time.
-Often, we meet with the boys in the evenings for a time of reflection, conflict-resolution and sharing.
+Often, we meet with the boys in the evenings for times of reflection, conflict-resolution, and sharing.

-In our group home, we have created a safe place both physically and emotionally for the boys to grow and mature.
+We strive to maintain this home as a safe place both, physically and emotionally, for the boys to grow and mature.
 It is here that they are truly learning about the joys and challenges of what it takes to be a dynamic and growing family.

 In the Micah House, each day is full of learning, playing, sleeping, eating, and just a little bit of joyful chaos!